André Grétry

 composer from the Prince-Bishopric of Liège (present-day Belgium), who worked from 1767 onwards in France and took French nationality.
 He is most famous for his opéras comiques.
-His music influenced Mozart and Beethoven both of whom wrote variations on his works.
+His music influenced Mozart and Beethoven, and both of whom wrote variations on his works.

 Biography

 He was born at Liège, his father being a poor musician.
 He was a choirboy at the church of St. Denis (Liège).
 In 1753 he became a pupil of Jean-Pantaléon Leclerc and later of the organist at St-Pierre de Liège, Nicolas Rennekin, for keyboard and composition and of Henri Moreau, music master at the collegiate church of St. Paul.
-But of greater importance was the practical tuition he received by attending the performance of an Italian opera company.
+But of greater importance was the practical tuition he received by attending the performances of an Italian opera company.
 Here he heard the operas of Baldassarre Galuppi, Giovanni Battista Pergolesi, and other masters; and the desire of completing his own studies in Italy was the immediate result.
 To find the necessary means he composed in 1759 a mass which he dedicated to the canons of the Liège Cathedral, and it was at the expense of Canon Hurley that he went to Italy in March 1759.
 In Rome he went to the Collège de Liège.
 Here Grétry resided for five years, studiously employed in completing his musical education under Giovanni Battista Casali.
 His proficiency in harmony and counterpoint was, however, according to his own confession, at all times very moderate.

 His first great success was achieved by La vendemmiatrice, an Italian intermezzo or operetta, composed for the Aliberti theatre in Rome and received with universal applause.
 It is said that the study of the score of one of Pierre-Alexandre Monsigny's operas, lent to him by a secretary of the French embassy in Rome, decided Grétry to devote himself to French comic opera.
 On New Year's Day 1767 he accordingly left Rome, and after a short stay at Geneva (where he made the acquaintance of Voltaire, and produced another operetta) went to Paris.